rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 ### Code Structure

 The code is organized in individual folders based on segmentation requirements.
-Each folder contains the necessary scripts and instructions for pre-processing specific datasets.
+Each folder contains the necessary scripts for pre-processing specific datasets.

 ### Prerequisites
 	MATLAB, CellPose